percona/pmm/docs/faq.md

     - [Setting up PMM Server](setting-up/server/index.md)
     - [Setting up PMM Client](setting-up/client/index.md)

-## How can I upgrade from PMM version 1?
+## How can I upgrade from version 1?

 See [Upgrade from PMM1](how-to/upgrade.md#upgrade-from-pmm1).

-## How to control data retention for PMM?
+## How to control data retention?

 See [How to configure Data retention](how-to/configure.md#data-retention).

-## How often are NGINX logs in PMM Server rotated?
+## How often are NGINX logs rotated?

 PMM Server runs `logrotate` on a daily basis to rotate NGINX logs and keeps up to ten of the most recent log files.